 Helps you have healthy skin

-Correct amount of sunlight can help you clear acne from your skin.
+The correct amount of sunlight can help you clear acne from your skin.
 It can also treat skin diseases like psoriasis and eczema.
 30 minutes exposure to sunlight every day without sunblock, will help you keep your skin healthy.

 How much exposure is good?

-Getting sunlight on your hands, face and arms, for 15 minutes, 3 to 4 times a week can help you get enough amount of Vitamin D. This will help you enjoy the benefits from sunlight.
+Getting sunlight on your hands, face, and arms, for 15 minutes, 3 to 4 times a week can help you get enough amount of Vitamin D. This will help you enjoy the benefits from sunlight.
 Make sure you do not apply any sunblock or sunscreen.

 As a word of caution, too much exposure can cause skin cancer and it is better to step out after applying sunscreen or sunblock 15 minutes prior to departure.